 This time of year is ideal to see these endangered animals.
 But don’t just show up in town.
 We highly recommend booking a tour in advance.
 Polar bears are the most lethal of all bear species and are best viewed with a guide in an armored vehicle.
 These tours book well in advance, sometimes even months if not a year or two, so plan your trip accordingly.

 And be vigilant even when just walking around town at this time of year.
 As far as I know, Churchill is the only place in the world where kids who are trick-or-treating on Halloween have police, park rangers and emergency response workers patrolling the streets for any polar bears passing through.
 For polar bear safety tips, see this article.
+And if you need further inspiration to visit the bears, you have to see these images of polar bears taken by photographer Carlos Osorio in Churchill.

 Churchill is also home to many other amazing arctic species like the beluga whale.
 However, the best seasons to catch a sight of these majestic creatures on the Hudson Bay are spring and summer.
+Brenna Holeman wrote a great article about seeing beluga whales in Churchill.

 Manitoba has 300 days of Northern Lights